How is Zeffy free?

 10. 501(c)(19)

-Section 501(c)(19) is for veterans' organizations, with at least 75% of their members being past or present United States Armed Forces members.
+Section 501(c)(19) is for veterans' organizations, with at least 75% of their past or present members being United States Armed Forces members.

-Any trust or foundation can get 501(c)(19) status if it works only for the Armed Forces.
+Any trust or private foundation can get 501(c)(19) status if it works only for the Armed Forces.
 This means its activities must focus on improving the lives of veterans or current armed forces members.

-Pros and Cons of a 501(c) Organization
+Benefits and Considerations of a 501(c) Organization

-Benefits of Starting a 501(c) Organization
+Benefits of starting a 501(c) organization:

 • Increased credibility and trust: The label gives donors, grantors, and the public the confidence to associate with the organization, especially if it has recognition from the government as a legitimate charity.

-Drawbacks of Getting 501(c) Status
+Drawbacks of getting 501(c) status:

 5-Step Process to Obtain 501(c) Status

-Step1: Research and Find Your Purpose
+Step 1: Research and Find Your Purpose

 Define your nonprofit's tax purposes by aligning them with your mission and cause.
 Consult with stakeholders and experts to ensure clarity and compliance on the topic.